On Cloudflow 3.0 review

 ON has been serving minimalist, clean aesthetics with all of its shoes since they launched.
 With such an eye-catching midsole it’s genuinely impressive that the shoe looks so simple.

 The Cloudflow 3.0 continues this with a very sleek upper in a range of muted, yet detailed colorways.
-I went for the Alloy/Magnet colorway which I found reflective enough to help me be seen in the long Scottish nights
+We went for the Alloy/Magnet colorway which we found reflective enough to help us be seen on the long Scottish nights

 The grip is surprisingly good for the lack of it.